-People continued to be protected from abuse or harm.
+We observed that people continued to be protected from abuse or harm.
 Since our last inspection all staff had received refresher training in safeguarding adults, which was every two years.
 This helped them to stay alert to signs of abuse or harm and the appropriate action that should be taken to safeguard people.
 Staff were aware of the company's policies and procedures and felt that they would be supported to follow them.
 Staff also had access to the updated local authority safeguarding policy, protocol and procedure dated April 2016.
 This policy is in place for all care providers within the Kent and Medway area, it provides guidance to staff and to managers about their responsibilities for reporting abuse.
-Staff told us that they felt confident in whistleblowing (telling someone) if they had any worries.
-The provider also had information about whistleblowing on a notice board for people who used the service, and staff.
+Staff told us that they felt confident in whistleblowing (telling someone) if they had any worries about practices in the service.
+The provider also had information about whistleblowing on a notice board for people who used the service and staff.

 People continued to be protected from avoidable harm.
 Staff had a good understanding of people's individual behaviour patterns.
 Records provided staff with detailed information about people's needs.
-Through talking with staff, we found they knew people well, and had a good understanding of people's difficult behaviours.
+Through talking with staff, we found they knew people well, and had a good understanding of people's different behaviours.
 Staff had also identified other risks relating to people's care needs.
 People were supported in accordance with their risk management plans.
 We observed support being delivered as planned in people's support plans.
 Risk assessments were specific to each person and had been reviewed in the last two months.

 The risk assessments promoted and protected people's safety in a positive way.
 These included accessing the community, finances and daily routines.
-They had been developed with input from the individual, family and professionals where required, explaining what the risk was and what to do to protect the individual from harm.
+They had been developed with input from the individual, family and professionals where this was required.
+Risk assessments explained what the risk was and what to do to protect the individual from harm.
 We saw they had been reviewed regularly and when circumstances had changed.
-Staff told us these were to support people with identified needs that could put them at risk, such as when they became agitated.
-Guidance was provided to staff on how to manage identified risks, and this ensured staff had all the guidance they needed to help people to remain safe.
+Staff told us these were in place to support people with identified needs that could put them at risk, such as when they became agitated.
+Guidance was provided to staff on how to manage identified risks.
+This ensured staff had all the guidance they needed to help people to remain safe.
+Staff maintained an up to date record of each person's incidents or referrals to healthcare professionals, so any trends in health and behaviour could be recognised and addressed.